alexpechkarev/angular-ui-select/README.md

 ###Usage

 How does it work?
 Simple.
 Directive tells compiler to attached specific behaviour and create drop-down element from template.
-To start, ensure all above dependencies are included as well as `ui-select.js` directive and `selectCrt.js` controller attached.
+To start, ensure all above dependencies are included as well as `ui-select.js` directive and `selectCrt.js` controller.

 Add HTML markup for select element first